 The Indus Valley civilization possessed a flourishing urban architecture.
 This is clear from the excavated remains.
 The major cities of this civilization, notably Mohenjodaro, Harappa, and Kalibangan, were laid out on a grid pattern.
 Further, it had provisions for an advanced drainage system.
 The residential buildings, which were serviceable enough, were mainly brick and consisted of an open patio flanked by rooms.

 For monumental architecture, the most important evidence was the “sacred” tank.
 This tank was believed to be for ritual ablution and associated structures.
-Corbel vaulting which were arches supported by brackets projecting from the wall was known.
-To a limited extent, timber was used together with brick.
+Corbel vaulting which was arches supported by brackets projecting from the wall was known.
+To a limited extent, timber was used together with a brick.
 Whatever architectural ornamentation existed which must have either been brick or plaster.